franloza/contratosdemadrid/README.md

 This project provides scripts to download and process contract data from the Comunidad de Madrid public contracts portal.

+You can view the live application at [contratosdemadrid.franloza.com](https://contratosdemadrid.franloza.com).

 ## Setup

 1.  **Clone the repository (if you haven't already):**